Alf LeTourneur

 Alf LeTourneur and Gerard DeBaets 1934

 Alf LeTourneur was an exciting racer to cheer for (and a good bet) during his professional career.
-From 1928 to 1942 it was likely that the track event you were watching would be won by a team that included Alf “The Red Devil” LeTourneur.
+From 1928 to 1942 it was likely that the track event you were watching would be won by Alf “The Red Devil” LeTourneur or a team that included him.

-Born in France, Alf moved to the U.S., and represented us well as the National Champion for four straight years, from 1932 through 1935.
-He won a total of twenty-one Six Day races (which is equivelant to twenty-one grand tour and classics victories these days).
+Born in France, Alf moved to the United States and settled in new York City.
+Alf represented his adopted homeland quite well, reigning as the National Champion for four straight years, from 1932 through 1935.
+He won a total of twenty-one Six Day races (which is equivalent to twenty-one grand tour or classics victories these days).

 A test attempt at the speed record